crayon/azure-cost-control/README.md

     Elevating your access provides permissions to all subscriptions and management groups in your directory.
 This can be helpful in situations where Global Administrator rights alone do not grant the required access.

     Here is the link to elevate your access: https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin?tabs=azure-portal
+    This involves settings the "Access management for Azure Resources" to enabled.

   - **Note:** Please note that elevated access should be removed immediately after running the necessary scripts.
 - If an **Enterprise Agreement** with Microsoft, additionally, the **Enterprise Administrator** role is required to assign the "Enrollment Reader" role to the service principal name.